What is event cancellation insurance?

 Special event cancellation insurance may help cover expenses if your special occasion — such as a wedding, bar mitzvah or anniversary party — unexpectedly needs to be canceled or postponed due to certain circumstances beyond your control, such as adverse weather or a death.
 You may also be covered for lost costs if your officiant or a major vendor, like your caterer or florist, fails to provide promised services.

-Important note: You're not likely to find an event cancellation insurance policy that will provide coverage if a bride or groom voluntarily calls off a wedding, says the National Association of Insurance Commissioners (NAIC).
+Important note: You're not likely to find an event cancellation insurance policy that will provide coverage if a bride or groom voluntarily calls off a wedding, says the Insurance Information Institute (III).

 With a special event cancellation policy, you typically choose a maximum amount of overall coverage (also known as your "limit," or the highest amount your insurer will reimburse you if you make a claim) depending on the total cost of your event.
 You may be required to pay a deductible before the policy helps reimburse you for a covered loss.

 Event cancellation insurance can help reimburse you for the loss of nonrefundable down payments for expenses like catering, flowers, photography, entertainment or honeymoon travel if your event is canceled or postponed.
 You may also be protected if a paid vendor goes out of business before your event.

 You should read your policy or speak with your insurance provider for details specific to any policy you might purchase, but other costs that may be covered include:

 - Event photographs.
 This coverage may reimburse you for payments made to a professional photographer if he doesn't show up for the job or loses or damages your images before giving you copies.

 - Special attire.
 Say your wedding dress is burned while being professionally pressed.
 This coverage may help pay to replace/repair your specialty clothing.